TTUXL/TTUXL.github.io/report/weekly_report11.md

 Ultra-Dense Networks Latest research: A Surveys
 ---
-### I have a questions.
+### I have a Questions.
-What do I need to do this semester?
+What do I need to do this semester?  for example:
-for example: write a Conference, write a Survey, find a topic and do related experiments.
+1. write a paper follow Jeffrey G.Andrews.
+2. write a UDN Survey to summarize what learning this semester.

 ### Cited by 145.
 Bennis, Mehdi, Mérouane Debbah, and H. Vincent Poor.
 "Ultrareliable and low-latency wireless communication: Tail, risk, and scale."
 Proceedings of the IEEE 106.10 (2018): 1834-1853.[[1]](https://ieeexplore.ieee.org/abstract/document/8472907)